exokitxr/webmr-docs/docs/privacyPolicy.md

 ---
 id: ExoportPrivacy
-title: Exoport Extension Privacy Policy
+title: Exokit Products Privacy Policy
 sidebar_label: Privacy Policy
 ---

-This privacy policy discloses the privacy practices for the Exoport Extension.
-This privacy policy applies solely to information collected by Exoport Extension.
+This privacy policy discloses the privacy practices for Exokit products.
+This privacy policy applies solely to information collected by Exokit products.
 It will notify you of the following:

-1. What personally identifiable information is collected from you through Exoport Extension, how it is used and with whom it may be shared.
+1. What personally identifiable information is collected from you through Exokit products, how it is used and with whom it may be shared.
 2. What choices are available to you regarding the use of your data.
 3. The security procedures in place to protect the misuse of your information.
 4. How you can correct any inaccuracies in the information.

 ## Information Collection, Use, and Sharing
-We are the sole owners of the information collected on Exoport Extension.
+We are the sole owners of the information collected on Exokit products.
 We only have access to/collect information that you voluntarily give us via sign-up or other direct contact from you.
 We will not sell or rent this information to anyone.

 We will use your information to respond to you, regarding the reason you contacted us.
 We will not share your information with any third party outside of our organization, other than as necessary to fulfill your request, e.g. to ship an order.